MAHANTH-wq/MAHANTH-wq/README.md

 ## 🚀 Projects
 - **[Bank System Backend Web Service](https://github.com/MAHANTH-wq/BankSystem)**
   - Designed database schema using DBML and generate SQL code using SQLC
-  - Handle transactions, DB isolation levels and avoid deadlock
+  - Handle transactions, DB isolation levels and avoid deadlocks
   - Developed a RESTful backend web service using the Gin framework
   - Secured the APIs with JWT and PASETO user authentication
   - Built a minimal docker image and used Github Action to automatically build and deploy the app to AWS EKS